greg-rychlewski/postgrex_text_ext/README.md

 ## Caution

+Postgrex can transmit a data type using either the text or the binary protocol, but not both.
+Specifying a type in this library will make it so that it is always transmitted using the text protocol in all queries.
+This may cause unexpected results if you are not careful.

 ## Usage

-Your application config will be used to specify which data types should be transmitted using the text protocol.
+Your application configuration will be used to specify which data types should be transmitted using the text protocol.
 There are 2 levels of granularity you may use: type name and type output.
 These correspond to the `typname` and `typoutput` columns in the [pg_type system catalog](https://www.postgresql.org/docs/current/catalog-pg-type.html).

 Type name is the most granular level of specification and is unique for each data type.
-Type output is less granular and groups data types by the function PostgreSQL uses for conversion to the text protocol.
+Type output is less granular and groups data types by the conversion function used by PostgreSQL.

 For example, an array of booleans has type name `_bool` and an array of UUIDs has type name `_uuid`.
 However, they both have type output `array_out`.
 Use type output if you'd like an entire group of data types to use the text protocol.
-Otherewise, list the type names individually.
+Otherwise, list the type names individually.

 A list of type names and outputs is [provided here](pg_type.md).
 You may also use the `pg_type` system catalog: `SELECT typname, typoutput FROM pg_type;`.